All Episodes

 I think it's elusive, difficult to define, other than situationally.

-And it's it's uh risky, I'll tell you.
+And it's risky, I'll tell you.

-That's when he was solicitor general and Nixon ordered him to go in there and fire everybody.
+But speaking of endorsements, Judge Bork, who is writing a book called 1973, that's when he was Solicitor General and Nixon ordered him to go in there and fire everybody.

-Uh and he uh and he did it.
+And he did it.

-Robert Bork writing a book has endorsed Romney.
+What became known as the Saturday Night Massacre, Robert Bork writing a book has endorsed Romney.

-Uh primary reason is that he's not Obama.
+The primary reason is that he's not Obama.

 But Bork has endorsed Romney.

-Got a great break, and we'll take it be back right after this.
+Got a break, and we'll take it.

 Rush, don't worry, even if the hitman happens to leave the country, take his work overseas.

-And I had the thought of that.
+And I hadn't thought of that.

-That that's uh probably a relevant factor as well.
+That's probably a relevant factor as well.

-And the factcheck.org story documents that Biden is just lying brazenly, and and so are Dick Durbin, anybody else who happens to be supporting uh Biden in any of this.
+And so are Dick Durbin, anybody else who happens to be supporting Biden in any of this.

 Factcheck.org, Joe Biden falsely claimed on multiple occasions that the number of reported rapes in Flint, Michigan has skyrocketed since 2008, providing different accounts at different events that do not square with FBI data.

-He started at a 152% increase and since then has said rapes in Flint have tripled and have even quadrupled.
+He started at a 152% increase, and since then has said rapes in Flint have tripled and have even quadrupled.

 It's not always open.

-Sometimes they don't have the money to keep it open, sometimes at townspeople vote to shut it down.
+Sometimes they don't have the money to keep it open.

 There's all kinds of variables, but the number of rapes in Flint, Michigan, and Biden is clearly saying we're losing cops.

-We don't have any as many cops in the street as we used to.
+We're not having as many cops in the street as we used to.

-Rapes are skyrocketed.
+Rapes are skyrocketing.

 They're not.